Here, I present two multi-agent coordination algorithms that let decentralized robots learn

 encoder-decoder channel to account for the heterogeneity of inter-class messages, "translating''

-result is we can now autonomously learn behaviors to coordinate multiple robots, varying in sensor
+now autonomously learn behaviors to coordinate multiple robots, varying in sensor

 or actuator capabilities, to accomplish objectives that a single agent could not handle alone, such